drand/website/docs/blog/2021-08-10-drand-is-1-year-old.md

 ---
-title: Drand is 1 year old
+title: Drand celebrates one year as a randomness service and has completed 1M rounds
 summary:  It's been a while year since Drand first launched it's mainnet distributed randomness beacon service.
 date: 2021-08-10
 tags: